kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/quickstart/patterns/03_system/langgraph_example.md

 scope: "System Pattern (Baseline)"
 ---

+## Framework Context

+⚠️ **This example uses LangGraph for demonstration purposes.**

+PLD is framework-agnostic — the same runtime loop can be implemented in:

+- Assistants API
+- AutoGen / CrewAI
+- Rasa
+- Custom orchestration loops

+LangGraph is simply **one possible implementation path**, not a requirement.

 # Canonical LangGraph Example — PLD Runtime Loop
 *(Standardized Scaffold — aligned to Integration Recipes)*